-Whether it is your first time fishing or you just want to get the nuances right, there are many factors and elements you need to consider when understanding how to tie a fishing hook and weight.
+Whether it is your first time fishing or you want to get the nuances right, you need to consider many factors and elements when understanding how to tie a fishing hook and weight.
 You need to do your research well when selecting your equipment.
-This involves choosing the right pole and reel combination and going in for the best lures and baits for various kinds of fish.
+This involves choosing the right pole and reel combination and going in for the best lures and baits for various fish.
 You also need to know the proper technique of putting everything together.

 Here is how you can tie a fishing hook and weight in the best possible manner.